zakv/RbLab_user_devices/elliptec/README.md

     See the "Testing the Device with the Thorlabs ELLO GUI" section above for details on how to find it.
   * Note that the value for `connection` should be provided as a string.
 * The `serial_number` should be specified as a string, and can be checked with ELLO.
-  It is required here because the addresses of Elliptec devices can be changed in ELLO.
-  Providing the serial number makes it possible to check that the device at the given address has the specified serial number, ensuring that the correct device is connected.
+  * Providing the serial number makes it possible to check that the device at the given address has the specified serial number, ensuring that the correct device is connected.
+  Without this it would be easy to mistakenly connect to the wrong device.
+  For example, one might accidentally use the correct address but with the wrong interface board.
+  Also, the addresses of boards can be changed using the Elliptec API, so including the serial number ensures that connections don't accidentally get swapped if the device addresses change.
 * The unit conversion class is used to convert back and forth between "base units" (i.e. position encoder counts) and real units, e.g. degrees or mm.
   * Of course make sure to specify the correct conversion class for your device.
   * Also, make sure that the `elliptec_unit_conversions.py` file has been copy/pasted into the l`abscript_suite\labscript_utils\unitconversions\` folder, as mentioned in the "Installing Software Dependencies" section above.